List of multilingual presidents of the Philippines: Manuel L. Quezon

-Born and raised in Tayabas, Manuel L. Quezon spoke Tagalog, Spanish and, later in life, English.
+Born and raised in Baler, Tayabas (in his time, it was part of El Principe, Nueva Ecija), Manuel L. Quezon spoke Tagalog, Spanish and, later in life, English.
 Although Quezon initially refused to learn English, believing that the Americans betrayed the Filipino people after the Philippine Revolution, he began to study the language seriously after befriending Harry Hill Bandholtz, who even offered to pay him to learn the language.
 He later studied the language again after being elected as Resident Commissioner in 1909, after which he became fluent after a short period of time, and by 1912, he was able to secure a firm pledge from the United States Democratic Party in support of Philippine independence – a pledge that would result in the passage of the Jones Act in 1916.

 Although Quezon would primarily use Spanish and English during his political career, he would use Tagalog at home with his family.
 Notably, he was the first president to address the nation in what would become Filipino, the national language of the Philippines, when he proclaimed its adoption during a radio address on Rizal Day, December 30, 1937.